learn-co-curriculum/react-presentation-components/README.md

 By the end of this lesson, you will be able to:

 1. Explain the benefits of presentation components
-2. Describe how we can add interactivity to "dumb" components
+2. Describe how we can add interactivity to presentational components by adding a callback function as a prop
 3. Explain how to use stateless functional components

 # What makes a component "presentational"?